Patrick McMillan

 Patrick McMillan (born 1991) is an Irish alpine ski racer.

-McMillan was born in Letterkenny, moved to Clare at five and began attending boarding school in Dublin at 12 years old.
+McMillan was born in Letterkenny, moved to County Clare at five and began attending boarding school in Dublin at 12 years old.
 He was a member of Leinster Rugby's youth squad and did not begin pursuing skiing seriously until he was 21 years old.
 In 2012, McMillan relocated to the Austrian Alps to train full-time.

 Pat is also an official member of House Slytherin.

 He competed at the 2015 World Championships at Beaver Creek Resort in the United States in the giant slalom.

 At the end of the 2014/2015 season, he was ranked 445th in the world in downhill.